 Since you have just passed out from your high school, including volunteering activities would work well.

 If you have limited volunteering activities to share, you can include a title and a two-line description of the activity.
-This will make your resume look complete.
+This will make your high school resume template look complete.
 Coming to references, you can include details of your teacher if you do not have any external experiences.

 3. One-page high school resume

-In a resume, what converts well is the two-line brief that you add below your name.
-Here is a template including brief information about the career objective of the applicant.
+In a professional resume, what converts well is the two-line brief that you add below your name.
+Here is a high school resume template including brief information about the career objective of the applicant.

 Suppose you are applying for a university, you may have to upgrade your skillset so it becomes attractive for the university to choose the applicant.